The Official Charts Company for the U.K., they compile the UK music charts.

 Orchestrators create sheet music for each member of an orchestra.

-The frequency of the oscillation defines the frequency of the generated waveform and therefor the perceived pitch.
+The frequency of the oscillation defines the frequency of the generated waveform and therefore the perceived pitch.

 Within trailers/advertisements for the movie/television program only in the scene(s) and in the way the Song/Sound Recording is used in the movie/television program.